shivojha/docker-container/README.md

  - Fast, consistent delivery of your applications
  - Responsive deployment and scaling
  - Running more workloads on the same hardware

+#What is a container image?

+When running a container, it uses an isolated filesystem.
+This custom filesystem is provided by a container image.
+Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

  Tools:
  -docker desktop